-Rhode Island will be transitioningtransitioned to new state assessments in the 2017-2018 school year.
-Rhode Island will beis administering the Rhode Island Comprehensive Assessment System (RICAS) in English language arts and mathematics in grades three through eight, and the PSAT and SAT at the high school level.
+Rhode Island transitioned to new state assessments in the 2017-2018 school year.
+Rhode Island is administering the Rhode Island Comprehensive Assessment System (RICAS) in English language arts and mathematics in grades three through eight, and the SAT at the high school level.

-Rhode Island will provide has provided a Spanish translation of the mathematics assessment in grades three through eight beginning since spring 2018.
+Rhode Island has provided a Spanish translation of the mathematics assessment in grades three through eight since spring 2018.
 Additionally, Rhode Island will work with the College Board, the developer of the PSAT and SAT, and other states utilizing the College Board assessments to facilitate policy changes to enable the development of translated mathematics assessments.
-Rhode Island plans to provide a Spanish translation of its new science assessment for its spring 2019 administration.
+Rhode Island provided a Spanish translation of its new science assessment for its spring 2019 administration.

-Rhode Island will be transitioning transitioned to new alternate assessments as well.
-Beginning spring 2018, Rhode Island will be administering administered Dynamic Learning Map (DLM) assessments in mathematics, English language arts, and science.
+Rhode Island transitioned to new alternate assessments as well.
+Beginning spring 2018, Rhode Island administered Dynamic Learning Map (DLM) assessments in mathematics, English language arts, and science.
 Although, DLM does not provide translated assessments, language translation is an allowable accommodation for students who are English learners.

-Rhode Island's ESSA Committee of Practitioners, which includeds parents; superintendents; principals; educators; education experts of students with disabilities and English learners; and other stakeholder organizations, discussed availability of assessments in other languages.
+Rhode Island's ESSA Committee of Practitioners, which included parents; superintendents; principals; educators; education experts of students with disabilities and English learners; and other stakeholder organizations, discussed availability of assessments in other languages.
 Additionally, stakeholders from across the state had an opportunity to weigh in on the language of assessments through online surveys, public forums, and targeted meetings.
 Some stakeholders expressed an interest in expanding the number of language translations to make the assessment accessible to more students.